 A course designed to introduce the student to the world around him and the universe it is in, from a biblical perspective.
 Areas to be studied include the history of science, scientific inquiry and methodologies.
 Introductions to the fields of geology, astronomy, physics, and biology will be presented emphasizing evidence for creation by an intelligent designer.
-Semester Long Course/ Only offered in Fall or Spring
+3 credits